melhorenvio/range-validator/README.md

 ];
 ```

 The validate() method will really validate the ranges and return the response, without this method the validation won't work.
-If you set one of the check methods above, the validator will consider just the setted attributes, if you don't set anyone of them so the validator will consider all attributes.
+If you set one or more of the check methods above, the validator will consider just the setted attributes, if you don't set anyone of them so the validator will consider all attributes.
 ``` php
 $rangeValidator->validate();
 ```